 Solvency II Value Consolidated UK GAAP Value

 Assets £000 £000

-Deferred tax asset 6,021 28,674
+Deferred tax asset 4,890 29,653

-As a result of adjusting the UK GAAP balance sheet to an economic balance sheet for Solvency II, additional gains and losses are created within the Group.
+As a result of adjusting the UK GAAP balance sheet to an economic balance sheet for Solvency II, additional gains and losses are created within the AIL Group.
 The Solvency II framework permits deferred tax balances to be created on the differences between the tax base of assets and liabilities and the valuation based on Solvency II principles.

-The movement between the UK GAAP and Solvency II positions is mainly driven by £28.7m of UK GAAP deferred tax, which is held in the Lloyd's CCV group and is therefore reclassified as part of the adjustment to be investments in participation.
-The remaining £4.5m recognised under Solvency II relates to movements realised within the underlying solo Solvency II balance sheets of AEL and MICL, with a further £1.5m arising from Solvency II adjustments to the insurance holding company and ancillary services company.
+The movement between the UK GAAP and Solvency II positions is mainly driven by £28.4m of UK GAAP deferred tax, which is held in the Lloyd's CCV group and is therefore reclassified as part of the adjustment to be investments in participation.
+This is mitigated by £6.5m recognised under Solvency II relates to movements realised within the underlying solo Solvency II balance sheets of AEL and MICL, with a further £3.1m arising from Solvency II adjustments to the insurance holding company and ancillary services company and deconsolidation of ancillary companies.

 The adjustments at the year-end resulted in an overall decrease in the tax base of net assets within those fully consolidated entities and therefore a deferred tax asset has been recognised at the appropriate rate.
-The recoverability of this asset has been assessed against the future profitability of the Group, which is considered sufficient to justify its carrying value.
+The recoverability of this asset has been assessed against the future profitability of the AIL Group, which is considered sufficient to justify its carrying value.
 As with other line items, the majority of the deferred tax asset in the consolidated UK GAAP financial statements has been reclassified as part of the participation accounting in accordance with Article 13 of Delegated Regulation (EU) 2015/35.

-Article 207 of the Delegated Act permits the Group to consider the loss absorbing capacity of deferred taxes (LACDT).
+Article 207 of the Delegated Act permits the AIL Group to consider the loss absorbing capacity of deferred taxes (LACDT).
 This adjustment represents the value of deferred taxes that would result from an instantaneous loss of an amount equal to the sum of: a) the Basic Solvency Capital Requirement referred to in Article 103(a) of Directive 2009/138/EC; b) the adjustment for the loss-absorbing capacity of technical provisions referred to in Article 200 of the Delegated Act, and c) the capital requirement for operational risk referred to in Article 203(b) of Directive 2009/138/EC.